afa5e/Million-Dollar-Hot-Seat/README.md

-  Which of the following is not a implementation of von Neumann architecture?|IISC Which of the following is not an example of a hazard in the instruction pipeline in CPU microarchitecture?|Pipeline stall Which of the following is not an example of a hardware accelerator microprocessor?|ASIC Which of the following is not a valid category of processor based on the number or type of cores?|asymmetric Which of the following is not a form of a SoC architecture?|ISoC Which of the following is not a component of a CPU?|TEB Which of the following is the MOSFET scaling that is scheduled to be successfully demonstrated in 2020?|5nm
+  Which of the following is not a implementation of von Neumann architecture?|IISC Which of the following is not an example of a hazard in the instruction pipeline in CPU microarchitecture?|Pipeline stall Which of the following is not an example of a hardware accelerator microprocessor?|ASIC Which of the following is not a valid category of processor based on the number or type of cores?|Asymmetric Which of the following is not a form of a SoC architecture?|ISoC Which of the following is not a component of a CPU?|TEB Which of the following is the MOSFET scaling that is scheduled to be successfully demonstrated in 2020?|5nm